Veteran's Club seeking help in tiny homes community for homeless veterans

-LOUISVILLE, Ky. — A local veterans organization is building a community for homeless veterans off Dixie Highway in PRP that will not only give those in need a home but also support programs to help them transition out of homelessness.
+LOUISVILLE, Ky.
+(WHAS11) -- A local veterans organization is building a community for homeless veterans off Dixie Highway in PRP that will not only give those in need a home but also support programs to help them transition out of homelessness.

 "This isn't at all going to be a homeless encampment," Harrell said.
 "This is going to be a nice, well-kept, manicured, state-of-the-art community."